luxai-qtrobot/software/apps/qt_vosk_app/README.md

 timeout: 0"
 ```

-or give your expected words as options. qt_vosk_app will look into the recognized script to find one of the option and return it.
+or give your expected words as options. qt_ros_vosk_app will look into the recognized script to find one of the option and return it.
 For example, for the following call, if you say *"Oh yes!"*, the resturn value of the service is *"yes"*.

 ```
 $ rosservice call /qt_robot/speech/recognize "language: 'en_US'
-options:[yes no maybe]
+options:['yes' 'no' 'maybe']
 timeout: 0"
 ```